-The vision for planning strategies is based on three pillars of sustainability i.e. Environment, Society and Economy based on these objectives three perspectives of development are formulated: River Restoration, Integration with the city, enhancement in accessibility and engagement.
+The vision for planning strategies is based on three pillars of sustainability i.e. Environment, Society and Economy.
+Based on these objectives three perspectives of development are formulated: River restoration, integration with the city, improving the river-people connect.
+The details of this are presented in figure 15.